For many creators and businesses, becoming verified on Instagram is a big milestone.

 Use Instagram responsibly.
 Don't try shady tactics like buying badges, followers, likes, or comments.
 Otherwise, you could find your account banned.

-Although your follower count doesn’t matter when it comes to verification, a highly engaged following can help.
+Although your follower count doesn't matter when it comes to verified badge decisions, a highly engaged following can help.
 Some ways to get more Instagram followers include:

 - Using the right hashtags to get your profile in front of targeted audiences